 Requirements for all publications, including flyers, brochures, posters

-- If you need assistance developing a publication send content of the publication and what format you would like to one of the Communications Committee members.
+- If you need assistance developing a publication, send the content of the publication and what format you would like to one of the Communications Committee members.

 - Required Statements:

 - Full Extension EO/EEO statement (back cover of publications, major marketing pieces, etc.):